sectioncritical/bmsnode_firmware/doc/command.md

 |  2 | turn on external IO      |
 |  3 | turn on shunt resistor   |
 |  4 | blink LEDs               |

+#### Shunt Test Mode

+For shunt test mode, pass in the PWM setting in test value 0.
+Test value 1 must be 0.
+The PWM setting is out of 255.
+For example to set 50% PWM use a value of 128.

+**WARNING:** when shunt test mode is used there is no thermal regulation.
+It is meant to be used for quick testing and not for extended use.
+Do not repeatedly activate shunt test mode without robust temperature monitoring.